GT-ARC/chariot-ml-engine/README.md

 '/cloud/ml/generic/predict/'

 {
+    "deviceID" : "123456",              # Device ID.
+Any string.
+Make sure to comply with the same ID used in Database operations below
     "algorithm" : "OCSVM",              # Algorithm you want to use to train the data.
 Alternatively: KNN, KPCA "para" :[0.01,0.5],                 # Parameters used for training model that want to be used.
     "properties" : ["velocity","power_in"],           # The variables you already trained the data for.